bonato47/Robetarme_iiwa/README.md

 bash build_docker.bash

-Now to open your container run :

-bash start_docker.bash interactive
+Now to open your container run : bash start_docker.bash interactive

-And to launch the simulation run :

-roslaunch iiwa_gazebo iiwa_gazebo.launch controller:=PositionController
+And to launch the simulation run : roslaunch iiwa_gazebo iiwa_gazebo.launch controller:=PositionController

-Then to run the Ds node, opena terminal in your workspace, write source devel_/setup.bash rosrun send_pos Ds
+Then to run the Ds node, open a new terminal in your workspace and write: source devel_/setup.bash rosrun send_pos Ds

 To replace it at initialize pos you can then run :